 SuperCharged Turkey Frittata:

 This turkey frittata recipe is a modified version of another recipe by my friend Miss Dot.
-She is extremely talented and has a wonderful blog that I highly recommend.
+She is extremely talented and we believe you will love this recipe!

 SuperCharged Turkey Frittata